 To bypass and speed up the processes, WP Rocket automatically creates a static HTML copy (cache) of your website pages for faster and lighter downloads for users.

 The plugin also enables browser cache and stores regularly accessible website files in the client’s local browser cache storage.
-This process significantly improves user experience the next time the user request information from the website.
+This process significantly improves user experience the next time the user requests information from the website.

 A minimum of PHP 7.3 and WordPress version 5.8 is required for the plugin to work effectively on any of these servers:

-- NGINX.
+• NGINX.

-- Litespeed or Windows.
+• Litespeed or Windows.

-- Apache server with mod_rewrite, mod_expires, mod_deflate.
+• Apache server with mod_rewrite, mod_expires, mod_deflate.

 How I tested WP Rocket

-If you Google WP Rocket Review, most of the top articles claiming to have tested the plugin only do so on a demo site and share the results.
+If you Google WP Rocket caching Review, most of the top articles claiming to have tested the plugin only do so on a demo site and share the results.

-The problem with such experiments is that most of the sites used are newly created and often very small in page size, with fewer external resources and little to no images, making the experiments lack purpose and substance.
+The problem with such experiments is that most of the test sites are newly created and often very small in page size, with fewer external resources and little to no images, making the experiments lack purpose and substance.

-In my case, my test site is this very blog with performance and speed issues, so I got the plugin to help with my site and not just for experimenting.
+My test site is this very blog with performance and speed issues, so I got the plugin to help with my site and not just for experimenting.

 This site has 241 published posts, 17 installed plugins, 19k+ uploaded images, dozens of video content, and several other third-party files and analytics codes since WP Rocket was installed.